How to grow onions

-Onions need a rich, fertile pH neutral or mildly alkaline (6.5 to 7.5) soil in full sun.
-To prepare the soil for spring planting, dig in lots of compost, soil improver or well weathered animal manurein autumn and leave it to settle over winter.
+Onions need rich, fertile pH neutral or mildly alkaline (6.5 to 7.5) soil in full sun.
+To prepare the soil for spring planting, dig in lots of Scotts Osmocote® Plus Organics Tomato, Vegetable & Herb Potting Mix, Scotts Osmocote® Compost Premium Soil Improver or well weathered animal manure in autumn and leave it to settle over winter.

 How to plant onions